naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Loader | Scripts- (Project, Local) | Configuration of the resource loader used with novel script resources.
+Loader | Scripts- (Project, Local) | Configuration of the resource loader used with naninovel script resources.
 Initialization Script | Null | Name of the script to play right after the engine initialization.
 Title Script | Null | Name of the script to play when showing the Title UI.
 Can be used to setup the title screen scene (backgound, music, etc).
 Start Game Script | Null | Name of the script to play when starting a new game.
 Will use first available when not provided.
-Enable Community Modding | False | Whether to allow adding external novel scripts to the build.
+Enable Community Modding | False | Whether to allow adding external naninovel scripts to the build.
-External Loader | Scripts- (Local) | Configuration of the resource loader used with external novel script resources.
+External Loader | Scripts- (Local) | Configuration of the resource loader used with external naninovel script resources.
-Enable Navigator | True | Whether to initializte script navigator to browse available novel scripts.
+Enable Navigator | True | Whether to initializte script navigator to browse available naninovel scripts.
-Show Navigator On Init | False | Whether to show novel script navigator when script manager is initialized.
+Show Navigator On Init | False | Whether to show naninovel script navigator when script manager is initialized.
 Navigator Sort Order | 900 | UI sort order of the script navigator.

 </div>